zxy920319/Nuxt3-starter__Decap-cms/content/pages/home.md

   * Layout components (logo, header, footer) already called in layout/default.vue

-  * A markdown render component (based off the Nuxt Content module) that can render any markdown string
+  * A markdown render component that renders markdown to an HTML string server side

   ### Composables:

+  * mdToHtml() composable: uses Nuxt/Content/MDC renderer.
+This first renders an HTML object from markdown input and returns the HTML object as a single string.
+This renders server side ;)

   * setSeoHead() composable: just feed the SEOmetaData object (defined in config.yaml) from your api data; `setSeoHead(apiData.SEOmetaData)`